urosevic/stock-quote/readme.txt

 = How to know which stock symbols to use? =

-Visit [Google Finance Stock Screener](https://www.google.com/finance#stockscreener) and look for preferred symbols that you need/wish to display on your site.
-For start you can try with AAPL (Apple)
+For start you can try with AAPL (Apple).
+If you need some specific symbol, check you'll need to figure out by your self.

 = How to get Dow Jones Industrial Average? =